gscrow/dressipi-com/_posts/2019-10-08-innovating-at-speed-to-deliver-unique-and-relevant-in-store-experiences.markdown

 ## 1) Sparsity of Data

 Retailers have a lot of data, but on a per-customer basis, it is typically very sparse.
 60-70% of a retailer’s customers only buy 1-2 items with that retailer each year but the same customers are buying 30-40 items across up to 15 retailers.
-This means that each retailer typically only has access to a small portion of its customers’ shopping behaviour.
+This means that each retailer typically only has access to a small portion of its customers’ shopping behavior.

-If retailers are trying to build customer experiences based on less than 5-10% of each customer’s behaviour, those experiences that can be developed and delivered to each customer will be limited in both its success and scope.
+If retailers are trying to build customer experiences based on less than 5-10% of each customer’s behavior, those experiences that can be developed and delivered to each customer will be limited in both its success and scope.

 ## 2) The Way We Shop for Fashion is Different

-Most generic personalisation vendors completely miss that fashion is a complex and emotional purchase and don’t understand the nuances that make it different.
+Most generic personalization vendors completely miss that fashion is a complex and emotional purchase and don’t understand the nuances that make it different.
 Unlike other categories, clothes are typically bought to go with other items the customer already owns.

 A recent Dressipi survey sent to over 2,000 people, showed that 73% said it was important that outfit recommendations included a mix of items they owned as well as new ones, with an extra 10% wanting recommendations drawn only from items they already owned.